-This year marks the 11th anniversary of the signing of the agreement, and last year, to mark the 10th anniversary, the governor of Kochi Prefecture and the mayor of Nakatosa presented us with a letter of appreciation and a commemorative gift to thank us for our activities.
+To mark the 10th anniversary of the signing of the agreement, the governor of Kochi Prefecture and the mayor of Nakatosa presented us with a letter of appreciation and a commemorative gift to thank us for our activities.

 Going forward, we will continue to develop and explore an activities menu that makes our employees and their families familiar with environmental activities.